CoS-Speedrunning/CoS-Autosplitter/README.md

 ## Current functionalities
 - Automatic save slot detection
 - Selecting between Any% and True Ending categories
-- Selecting individual splits (reccomended to keep them all on)
+- Selecting individual splits (recommended to keep them all on)